 In the Iranian city of Mashhad, between 2000-2001, a serial killer murdered 16 prostitutes.
 Upon capture, Saeed Azimi told the authorities he was doing the work of God, cleaning his home city of vice and moral corruption.
 Many in the country appeared to believe him and rallied against his conviction, turning the case into a national phenomenon.

 Ali Abbasi’s grim drama about predatory evil dressed up as a religious cause begins as a textbook Hitchcockian homage before transforming into an exploration of twisted morality under a theocratic state.
-It’s a gutsy move, segueing from a familiar setup with standard tropes we’ve seen and enjoyed before, into something deeper and more profoundly disturbing, but Holy Spider (2022) achieves its switcheroo with aplomb.
+Segueing from a familiar genre setup with standard tropes into something deeper and more profoundly disturbing, Holy Spider (2022) achieves its switcheroo with aplomb.

 In a short space of time, Abbasi has established himself as a major talent and Holy Spider reconfirms it.
-While it has a lot of genre style thrills and tension in the first half, including what feel like direct nods to Hitchcock’s 1972 chiller Frenzy, when the film hits a higher and more stomach-churning gear, in the latter stages, where Abbasi and his screenwriter use the storyline to drive home the horrors of misogyny and patriarchal oppression, Holy Spider’s commitment to exposing religious and social hypocrisy in Iran elevates it further.
+While it has a lot of genre style thrills and tension in the first half, including what feel like direct nods to Hitchcock’s 1972 chiller Frenzy, when the film hits a higher and more stomach-churning gear, in its latter stages, where Abbasi and his screenwriter use the storyline to drive home the horrors of misogyny and patriarchal oppression, Holy Spider’s commitment to exposing religious and social hypocrisy in Iran elevates things tenfold.
 It’s both a cracking thriller and a movie with something to say about how women suffer in the world.
-For Saeed declares he is God’s righteous right hand but really he’s necrophile sicko cynically justifying his base desires to eager-eared clerics and fellow misogynists as important to his homeland.
+For Saeed declares he is God’s righteous right hand but really he’s necrophile sicko cynically justifying his base desires to eager-eared clerics and fellow misogynists.

 Excellently performed by the principle leads and featuring a fantastic score by Martin Dirkov, smothering entire scenes in a powerful squall of wailing strings and droning synths, Holy Spider is arguably the most impressive serial-killer movie since David Fincher’s Zodiac (2007).